luckyariane/arthas-bot/README.md

 # arthas-bot
+Arthas Bot is a custom Twitch chat bot written in Python

-This is a custom Twitch bot created by and designed for twitch.tv/luckyariane
+This bot was designed for twitch.tv/luckyariane